ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_broadcast_domain_ports - warn about deprecation, fall back to ZAPI or fail when REST is desired.
   - na_ontap_rest_info - update documention for `fields` to clarify the list of fields that are return by default.
+  - na_ontap_volume - If using REST and ONTAP 9.6 and `efficiency_policy` module will fail as `efficiency_policy` is not supported in ONTAP 9.6.

 ### Added REST support to existing modules
   - na_ontap_broadcast_domain - Added REST support to the broadcast domain module.